objectiv/objectiv.io/docs/docs/tracking/react-native/how-to-guides/tracking-locations.md

 ## Collisions
 If you started [instrumenting your Interactions](/tracking/react-native/how-to-guides/tracking-interactions.md), chances are you already ran into some Collisions.

-Example of a collision of a hypothetical `footer` element in the browser's console:
+Example of a collision of a hypothetical `footer` components in the browser's console:

 <img alt="Collision: duplicated footer" src={useBaseUrl('img/docs/tracking-collision-react.png')} style={{ border: '1px solid lightgrey'}} />